alexpeterhall/quotes/quotes.md

 "There are only two kinds of programming languages: the ones people complain about and the ones nobody uses." ― Bjarne Stroustrup, creator of the C++ programming language
-"Programs must be written for people to read and only incidentally for machines to execute." - Hal Abelson
+"Programs must be written for people to read and only incidentally for machines to execute." - Hal Abelson "Simplicity is prerequisite for reliability." - Edsger W. Dijkstra, computer scientist (11 May 1930-2002)

 ## Misc